Al Moen and the Moen Story

 In reflecting on that special evening Al said, "It got me thinking that you ought to be able to get what you want out of a faucet.
 The more I thought about it, the more I was convinced that a single-handle mixing faucet was the answer, so I began to make some drawings."

-It took Al countless tries and revisions to sell his concept to plumbing products manufacturers.
+Still, it initially took Al countless tries and revisions to sell his concept to plumbing products manufacturers.
 The Second World War put a hold on his plans, as materials were needed for the war effort.
 By 1947 Al found an interested manufacturer – Ravenna Metal Products of Seattle – and sold their first 250 faucets to a San Francisco plumbing supplier.
 From then on Moen was on its way to becoming a household name worldwide.
 This early step would lead to Moen's first partnership in 1956 with Stanadyne, Inc.

 A Timeline of Achievement